ShubhamDaule/Open-Source-Software-Development-Linux-and-Git-Specialization-Coursera/Linux Tools for Developers/Week 3/building-RPM-and-debian-packages.md

 **Q5.
 Which of the following statements are true (Select all answers that apply)?**

 Answer:
-* he source package contains one file in RPM-based systems
+* The source package contains one file in RPM-based systems
 * The source package contains multiple files in Debian-based systems